Spay and Neuter

 Feral, wild, or outdoor cats are required to come in a humane wire trap to minimize the stress to the cat and potential risk of injury to staff.
 If they are not in a trap when brought to the clinic, you will need to reschedule your appointment.
 If you are not able to handle the cat on a regular basis at home, it is unlikely we will be able to handle the cat when it is stressed here at the clinic.
 Traps allow us to weigh and pre-medicate the cat without restraining or stressing the cat further.

 North Carolina state law requires current rabies vaccination for your pet.
-Please bring proof in the form of a certificate at drop-off (tags are not acceptable forms of proof).
-We are otherwise required to administer one at the time of surgery for a charge of $10.
+Please provide proof of vaccination status prior to the appointment or bring proof in the form of a certificate at drop-off (tags are not acceptable forms of proof).
+We are otherwise required to administer one at the time of surgery and you will be charged for the vaccination.

 Additional Services and Fees